IB CAS Explained: Creativity, Activity, Service Guideib-cas-creativity-activity-service-diploma: practical strategies for teachers

 March 19, 2026

-Everything IB Diploma teachers need to know about Creativity, Activity, Service (CAS).
-Includes the seven learning outcomes, reflective journal strategies, supervisor guidance, and real examples of successful CAS projects from international schools.
+Everything IB Diploma teachers need on Creativity, Activity, Service (CAS): the seven learning outcomes, reflective journals, and supervisor guidance.

 Key Takeaways

-1. CAS is a compulsory IB Diploma component that asks students to pursue real-world experiences in Creativity, Activity, and Service over 18 months.
+1. CAS is a compulsory IB Diploma component that asks learners to pursue real-world experiences in Creativity, Activity, and Service over 18 months.

 2. Each of the three strands develops distinct competencies: Creativity builds reflection and expression; Activity builds physical health; Service builds civic responsibility.

 3. Kolb's experiential learning cycle (1984) underpins the CAS framework.
-Students move through concrete experience, reflective observation, abstract conceptualisation, and active experimentation.
+Learners move through concrete experience, reflective observation, abstract conceptualisation, and active experimentation.

-4. Supervisors do not assess CAS but they do support and authenticate student experiences, making their relationship with students central to programme quality.
+4. Supervisors do not assess CAS but they do support and authenticate learner experiences, making their relationship with learners central to programme quality.

 5. Reflective journalling is the backbone of CAS documentation.
-Students who reflect regularly produce stronger portfolio evidence and report higher personal growth.
+Learners who reflect regularly produce stronger portfolio evidence and report higher personal growth.

 6. Common problems, such as last-minute logging and superficial reflection, are preventable with structured check-in routines established early in Year 12.

-CAS is a structured, student-led programme that runs throughout the 18-month Diploma course.
-The IB Organisation (2015) describes it as central to the philosophy of a whole-person education: the idea that school should develop the academic, personal, and social dimensions of each student.
-Every student must be involved in CAS experiences that are new, challenging, and personally meaningful.
+CAS is a structured, learner-led programme requiring steady engagement across the Diploma Programme, normally for at least 18 months.
+It is not meant to be a rush of activity at the end.
+The IB Organisation (2015) describes it as central to whole-person education, where school develops each learner's academic, personal, and social dimensions.
+Every learner must take part in CAS experiences that are new, challenging, and personally meaningful.

 For teachers and coordinators, the practical implication is clear.
-CAS needs to be introduced early, explained thoroughly, and supported consistently.
-Students who understand why CAS exists are far more likely to engage with it seriously than those who treat it as an administrative hurdle.
+CAS needs to be introduced early, explained plainly and supported consistently.
+Learners who understand why CAS exists are more likely to engage seriously than those who treat it as an administrative hurdle.

 The IB Learner Profile has ten attributes like caring and principled.
 CAS coordinators use these attributes, not grades, to assess projects.
 A fundraiser shows "caring" and "principled"; rock climbing shows "risk-taker" and "balanced".
 Explicit planning helps learners connect CAS to the IB philosophy.